owid/sdg-tracker.org/pages/climate-change.md

 _**Integrate climate change measures into national policies, strategies and planning.**_

+Nations have committed within the United Nation's Framework Convention on Climate Change's (UNFCCC) [Paris Agreement](http://unfccc.int/paris_agreement/items/9485.php) to "strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius."

+The chart below shows the number of parties within a range of multilateral environmental agreements - including the UNFCCC - by year.

+Commitments within the Paris Agreement vary by country, depending on their own submitted 'Nationally Determined Contributions' (NDCs).
+These must therefore be tracked on an individual basis.
+However, in the charts below we present data on total national carbon dioxide emissions, per capita emissions and the carbon intensity of economies.
+Further data on these topics are available at our entry on CO<sub>2</sub> and Other Greenhouse Gas Emissions.

 <iframe src="https://ourworldindata.org/grapher/number-of-parties-env-agreements" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 <iframe src="https://ourworldindata.org/grapher/co-emissions-per-capita" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/annual-co-emissions-per-country" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/carbon-emission-intensity-of-economies?tab=map" style="width: 100%; height: 600px; border: 0px none;"></iframe>